Meta Description and Keywords in Eleventy

 Which, as I hope you see, is much cleaner; with the solution I picked I got cleaner code and output - always a goal for me.

-If this post helps you in some way, please consider buying me a coffee.
+If this content helps you in some way, please consider buying me a coffee.